 The overall FCC programme scale varies depending on the participants.
-In this bilateral exchange with the US Department of Homeland Security (DHS), exchanges are expected to be small in terms of numbers of cases exchanged as outlined below.
+In this bilateral exchange with UKBA, exchanges are expected to be small in terms of numbers of cases exchanged as outlined below.

 The records of known nationals of any FCC country are excluded from these exchanges.
 No fingerprints of any known FCC national will be sent for pseudonymous matching.

-The scale of the Programme is expected to change with time.
+The scale of the programme is expected to change with time.

-- In stage 2, (to which this PIA refers) the exchanges will be limited to enquiries on 3,000 cases per year per participating country as processing will be largely manual. - In stage 3, (note: this PIA will be required to be updated for stage 3) that maximum will increase to 30,000 cases per year from each of the other participating countries and will be dependent on the development of a real-time automated identity checking system.
+In stage 2, (which this PIA refers to) the exchanges will be limited to enquiries on 3,000 cases per year per participating country as processing will be largely manual.

+In stage 3, (Note: this PIA will be updated for stage 3) that maximum will increase to 30,000 cases per year from each of the other participating countries and will be dependent on the development of a real-time automated identity checking system.

-Initially, it is expected that New Zealand will send up to 3,000 fingerprints per year to US for matching.
+Initially, it is expected that New Zealand will send up to 3,000 fingerprints per year to UK for matching.
 They will be sent in batches of up to 50 records with the maximum permitted being 50 records in a week.

 However, those limits under the protocol may never be reached.
-Cases will be selected for sending to US according to two priority levels:
+Cases will be selected for sending to UK according to two priority levels:

-- 'A' national security, asylum, fraud, compliance and detention cases where there are doubts over identity - 'B' individuals who have been granted leave to remain in NZ, but where doubts remain over identity
+${\bf 'A'}$ - national security, asylum, fraud, compliance and detention cases where there are doubts over identity

+'B' - individuals who have been granted leave to remain in NZ, but where doubts remain over identity.